 Seek professional help.
 It is always an option to see a professional when you feel that things are getting out of hand.
 A trained one who has spent their life helping people out of negativity into self-acceptance can help you.

-Famous quotes on accepting yourself
+Quotes on accepting yourself

 Here are some nice quotes that relate to accepting yourself: